jaylinski/docker-dev-phpstorm/readme.md

 ##### node

-In order for nginx to run, a default `server.js` in the `node8` directory is executed on startup.
+In order for nginx to run, a default `server.js` in the `node` directory is executed on startup.
-You can change the node entry point in the `node8/Dockerfile`.
+You can change the node entry point in the `node/Dockerfile`.

 #### Build